caijie0620/Reflection-Removal-in-the-Wild/README.md

 ## Final Ranking
 ![Final Ranking](./assets/images/Final_Ranking.png)

+## 📢 **Repository Renamed**

+This repository was previously named **`Reflection-Removal-in-the-Wild`**, and has been renamed to **`OpenRR-1k`** to better reflect its scope as an open benchmark for real-world reflection removal.

+All previous links to the old repository name will continue to work via GitHub redirection.

 ## Citation

 If you find our code helpful in your research or work please cite our paper.